Start using GPT functions in Excel

 |

-| No | Input that you want to append to the prompt.
+| No | Input that you want to combine with the prompt.
 The input can be:

 | No | Name of the AI model that you want to use.
 You can find the model names in the model switcher in the add-in sidebar.
 Learn more. |